Buddhist studies: America

 The first graduate program in Buddhist studies in North America started in 1961 at the University of Wisconsin-Madision.
 According to Prebish, Buddhist studies in the United States prior to 1975 was dominated by the University of Wisconsin, Harvard University and the University of Chicago.
 Prebish cites two surveys by Hart in which the following university programs were found to have produced the most scholars with U.S. university posts: Chicago, Wisconsin, Harvard, Columbia, Yale, Virginia, Stanford, Berkeley, Princeton, Temple, Northwestern, Michigan, Washington, and Tokyo.

 Other regionally-accredited U.S. institutions with programs in Buddhism include the University of the West, Institute of Buddhist Studies, Naropa University, Dharma Realm Buddhist University and the California Institute of Integral Studies.

 A number of dharma centers offer semi-academic, unaccredited study, notably the Barre Center for Buddhist Studies and the Sati Center for Buddhist Studies.

 Europe

-Prominent European programs include Oxford University and Cambridge University, School of Oriental and African Studies, Humboldt University of Berlin, University of Hamburg, University of Munich, University of Heidelberg, University of Bonn, University of Vienna, Ghent University, and the Sorbonne.
+Prominent European programs include the University of Oxford and the University of Cambridge, School of Oriental and African Studies, Humboldt University of Berlin, University of Hamburg, LMU Munich, Heidelberg University, University of Bonn, University of Vienna, Ghent University, and the Sorbonne.